9Quiescent/manet-sim/README.md

 -**Peer-to-peer messaging:** Nodes within range can send and relay messages.

+-**Opt-in participants:** Nodes can opt in or out of being ad-hoc participants.

--**Dynamic topology:** Add/remove/move nodes to see the network adapt live.
+-**Dynamic topology:** Add and move nodes to see the network adapt live.

--**Lightweight security:** Input validation, simple message signing, and static code analysis with Bandit.
+-**Lightweight security:** Simple encryption simulation.

--**Docker-ready:** Run nodes in isolated containers to simulate distributed deployments.
+-**Docker-ready:** Project runs in a sandboxed container to simulate distributed deployments.

 ## Prerequisite: Docker Installation
 To avoid OS-specific quirks and needing to manually install dependencies, ensure you have docker installed to on your machine.
-This will let you run a sandboxed version of the program suited to your operating system, please install Docker for your platform:
+This will let you run a sandboxed version of the program suited to your operating system (at the cost of the GUI), please install Docker for your platform:

 - **[Docker Desktop for Mac](https://www.docker.com/products/docker-desktop/)**
 - **[Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/)**